Vickers Bet Withdrawal Time Test: Instant via Visa (2026)

 Vickers Bet Withdrawal Time FAQs

-We were quite surprised to find that a withdrawal only takes 55 minutes with Vickers Bet, considering new bookmakers can sometimes take longer.
-However, recording a time of under an hour is promising, indeed.
+We were quite surprised to find that a withdrawal happens instantly with Vickers Bet.
+Considering new bookmakers can sometimes take longer, this was a major shock considering our previous test.

 Unfortunately, the list of payment methods accepted at Vickers Bet is not that vast at all.
 In fact, it is rather small in comparison to other options.
 As of 2026, the site only accepts Visa and Mastercard debit cards.